 Pyrotechnics training prepares you to work with fireworks and explosives.
 While you can't receive training online, you can enroll in pyrotechnics courses through colleges, professional organizations and the U.S. military.
 Read this article to learn about typical prerequisites and licensing requirements, and get some industry information, too.
-Schools offering Engineering & Technology Management degrees can also be found in these popular choices.
+Schools offering Computer Engineering degrees can also be found in these popular choices.

 What Kind of Pyrotechnics Training Can I Receive Online?

 You can't receive pyrotechnics training online because it requires hands-on experience.
 You also can't earn a certificate or degree in pyrotechnics through a traditional on-campus program.
 However, you can take stand-alone courses in order to learn about the different applications of explosives and pyrotechnics.
 Pyrotechnics training is typically required for work in the fireworks industry.
 You also can use your pyrotechnics training as part of a theater and entertainment, mining, construction or military career.